uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Disconnected solution: containerized deployment without access to an Uyuni server (via supportconfig)

 No access to an Uyuni server or existing monitoring stack, only access to a supportconfig.
+The Infinity Datasource Plugin is installed in Grafana.
+This Datasource pulls metrics data from the Supportconfig-Exporter endpoints.

 ![standalone disconnected diagram](images/health-check/standalone-disconnected.png)

+## Components

-### Component 1: Uyuni-Health-Exporter
+### Component 1: Exporters

+#### Uyuni-Health-Exporter

 Goal: Configure the Uyuni-Health-Exporter to gather metrics from the Uyuni server and managed systems.
 The Uyuni-Health-Exporter uses Salt runners to gather metrics.